Combination of a spreadsheet visual interface with a language operating on actual cells and tables.

 As a team lead I led the implementation of central server approach with the following stack

-- every service in dockercontainer for future scalability
+dockercontainer for future scalability

 Planarly is a platform